Matthew Winston Jr.

 Mo was previously Executive Director of the Bowling Green State University Alumni Association and earlier worked at BGSU as an Admissions Counselor.
 She holds three degrees from Bowling Green State University: a Bachelor of Arts in Journalism and Psychology and a Masters of Education.
 Mo is an active member of the Council for Alumni Association Executives (CAAE) and currently sits on the CASE District 1 Board.
 She will assume the District 1 Chair in July of 2020.

 Karl Miller Lugo

-Karl Miller Lugo is a managing associate with the international fundraising consulting firm Bentz Whaley Flessner, where he focuses on campaign planning and management, major and principal gifts, advancement assessments, and building processes for comprehensive fundraising strategy and accountability.
+Karl Miller is a vice president in the education practice of Bentz Whaley Flessner, where he focuses on campaign planning and management, major and principal gifts, advancement assessments, and building processes for comprehensive fundraising strategy and accountability.

 Prior to joining the firm, Karl was Executive Director for Fundraising at the University of Texas-Austin, oversaw principal, major, and annual giving programs, and managed the successful completion of the $3 billion Campaign for Texas in partnership with campus chief development officers.
 With over twenty years in development and higher education, Karl has held senior leadership positions at public and private universities.

-An active member of CASE, Lugo was a member of the inaugural CASE MAI class.
-He has chaired three district conferences, served on the CASE Commission on Philanthropy, the CASE Diversity Recruitment Advisory Group, and the faculty of several conferences, including CASE MAI.
+An active member of CASE, Karl has served on the CASE Commission on Philanthropy, the CASE Diversity Recruitment Advisory Group, and the faculty of several conferences.